neuralmagic/sparseml/integrations/ultralytics-yolov5/tutorials/sparse-transfer-learning.md

   --hyp hyps/hyp.finetune.yaml
 ```

-When the script completes, you will have a 75% pruned-quantized version of YOLOv5s trained on VOC!

 Lets disucss the key arguments:
 - `--weights` specifies the starting checkpoint for the training process.
 Here, we passed a SparseZoo stub, which
 identifies the 75% pruned-quantized YOLOv5s model in the SparseZoo.
 The script downloads the PyTorch model to begin training.
+In addition to SparseZoo stubs, you can also pass a local path to a PyTorch checkpoint.

 - `--recipe` specifies the transfer learning recipe.
 Recipes are YAML files that declare the sparsity related algorithms
  that SparseML should apply.
 For transfer learning, the recipe instructs SparseML to maintain sparsity during training
  and to apply quantization over the final epochs.
 In this case, we passed a SparseZoo stub, which instructs SparseML
  to download a premade YOLOv5s transfer learning recipe.
+In addition to SparseZoo stubs, you can also pass a local path to a YAML recipe.
  See below for more details on what the transfer learning recipe looks like.

-- `--data` specifies the dataset.
-Here, the script automatically downloads the VOC dataset.
+- `--data` specifies the dataset configuration.
+Here, we specify the VOC dataset, which is automatically downloaded.
+See below for an example
+  using a custom dataset.

-Here's what the recipe looks like:
+Here's what the transfer learning recipe looks like:

 ```yaml
 version: 1.1.0